Degree-one foliations on complete intersections

-To prove Theorem \ref{T: Main components}, we focus on varieties covered by lines.
+To prove Theorem \ref{T: Main components}, we first establish Theorem \ref{T:Extdeg1general}, which improves \cite[Teorema 2.2.5]{TeseMateus}.
+Then we focus on varieties covered by lines.
 We study the deformations of lines along the leaves of a foliation, as introduced in \cite{LPT-def}.
 First, we show that a general free line is not invariant under any foliation (see Proposition \ref{P:line-notFinvar}).
 A detailed analysis of the \emph{tangential foliation} leads to the following structure theorem for foliations of small degrees on varieties covered by lines (see Theorem \ref{T:general-cov-by-lines}):

-\begin{MainTheorem} Let $X\subset \p{N}$ be a smooth projective variety of dimension $n\geq 3$ with $\Pic(X)=\Z$, covered by lines.
-If $\F$ is a codimension-one singular holomorphic foliation on $X$ of degree $d$ such that either $d=1$ or